-Stephen is a sociologist and political economist, and currently works on international migration dynamics, global governance, migration and development, and regional migration in Africa, Asia and Europe.
+Stephen is a sociologist and political economist, and works on international migration dynamics, global governance, multiculturalism, transnationalism, migration and development, and regional migration trends in the Middle East, Asia and Europe.
+His research and publications have made an influential contribution to the development of interdisciplinary migration research for many years.

-Stephen studied sociology at Frankfurt am Main, and took an MA and DPhil at the University of Sussex.
-He has carried out research on migration and multicultural societies in Europe, Australia and Asia for many years.
+Stephen Castles studied sociology at Frankfurt am Main, and took an MA and DPhil at the University of Sussex.
+He was elected as a Fellow of the Academy of the Social Sciences in Australia in 1997.
+He has carried out research on migration and multicultural societies in Europe, Africa, Australia and Asia.
 He has also been involved in community education work in the UK and Southern Africa.
+Castles taught Sociology and Political Economy at the Fachhochschule Frankfurt am Main from 1972-85.

 Among a large number of publications, Stephen Castles' books include: